Skip to main content

 What results can I expect from a brow lift surgery?

-A brow lift may alter the position of the brow and its relationship to the forehead and upper eyelids.
-Changes may include a higher brow position and changes to skin folds in the upper face.
+A brow lift will permanently change the position of the brow and its relationship to the upper eyelids.
+Changes may include a higher brow position or a setting of a brow position to allow relaxation of the forehead muscle causing horizontal wrinkles.
 Outcomes vary between individuals and are influenced by factors such as anatomy, skin quality, healing, and ongoing ageing.
-During consultation, expected benefits, limitations, risks, and alternatives are discussed based on your circumstances.
+During your consultation expected benefits, limitations, risks, and alternatives are discussed based on your individual circumstances.